JuanParker1/vuenex/src/plugin/README.md

 Activates all directives globally.

-Plugin is not activated by default.
+Plugin is not activated by default installation.
 You can activate all directives globally or import a specific part into the local file.

 ### Global Import